Stars Align

-Stars Align (星合の空, Hoshiai no Sora) is a Japanese original anime television series written and directed by Kazuki Akane at studio Eight Bit.
+Stars Align (星合の空, Hoshiai no Sora) is a Japanese original anime television series written and directed by Kazuki Akane and animated by Eight Bit.
 The series aired from October 10 to December 26, 2019.

 On January 31, 2020, it was announced that there would be a Special Collaboration Movie and a Special Fan Movie.
 On May 18, 2020, it was announced that the Special Fan Movie had been completed.
 The Special Fan Movie was released on May 20, 2020, and takes place two years after the end of the series.